What Are Biting Flies?

 Biting midges are biting flies commonly found near the coast.
-Adult sand flies measure only 1 to 3 mm in length and are capable of fitting through fine, mesh screens.
-They breed in salt marsh areas.
 Larvae thrive in mud and can sometimes be seen swimming freely in infested waters.
 Larval biting midges pupate at the water’s edge or on floating sticks and leaves.
+They breed in salt marsh areas.
 Biting midges are susceptible to air currents and emerge most commonly on still days.

 In addition to the pain caused by bites, flies can trigger allergies for a number of people.
 Select species spread diseases to humans as well.
 Mosquitoes, for example, can transmit the West Nile and Zika viruses, while deer flies carry tularemia.